ChainAgnostic/CAIPs/CAIPs/caip-222.md

 #### Failure

-Request will fail if rejected by the user or if paramaters fail validation.
+Request will fail if rejected by the user or if parameters fail validation.

 The following Error responses MUST be used: